 As soon as we hit the bottom of the valley, we had a long and boring trudge along the side of the Möll and the lake formed by the off-run from the impressive hydroelectric plants on either side of the valley.
 It was getting hotter and muggier as the day wore on and we could have done without this rather boring section.

 Things picked up in Mühldorf where there was a beautiful little bar right on the trail with tables set out under a walnut tree.
 They served their apfelschorle with a twist of lemon, which made it even more refreshing.
 As I chatted to the friendly owner, I remarked that we had seen more cyclists than hikers.
 She reassured me that there were plenty of hikers on the trail but very few doing the whole distance like us.

-From Mühldorf, we had a steep climb up over the bridges and stairways of the Barbarossa Gorge up to a cave with a table where Emperor Barbarossa once spent the night with his soldiers before being chased away by the devil.
-The only remotely diabolical thing we saw there was a slowworm across the trail about which three Austrian girls were having hysterics.
+From Mühldorf, we had a steep climb up over the bridges and stairways of the Barbarossa Gorge to a cave with a table where Emperor Barbarossa is said to have once spent the night with his soldiers before being chased away by the devil.
+The only remotely diabolical thing we saw there was a slowworm across the trail, over which three Austrian girls were having hysterics.

 We continued to head uphill at a gentler pace through a blend of woods and meadows.
 At one point, we had the surprise of finding a field full of ostriches, not an everyday sight at 900 m.